View BAZIE HARDIN's Obituary on robesonian.com and share memories

 Buck will be lovingly remembered by his brother, Elwood Hardin (Mary) of Chapel Hill; four nieces, Alicia Mansfield (Carlton) of Pembroke, Christie Brantley (Spencer) of Graham, O. Cherisse Hardin of Chapel Hill and Ashlee Hardin of Lumberton; a nephew, Adam Hardin (Patricia) of Lumberton; four great-nieces, Emmaline Mansfield, Hunter Hardin, Lydia Mansfield and Jenna Richardson; a former sister-in-law, Deborah Hardin-Coston (Ryan); many special cousins; and a host of family and friends.

-The family will receive friends from 1 to 2 pm prior to funeral services at Mt.
+The family will receive friends from 1 to 2 p p.m. prior to funeral services at Mt.
 Olive Pentecostal Holiness Church.

 Services are entrusted to Revels Funeral Home Pembroke.